 Bulk Loading Film

-One of the most widely used options to spend less money on film is to buy a roll of 100 feet of film and load canisters yourself.
+Considered one of the most popular options to get a better price on film is to buy a bulk roll of 100 feet of film and load it into canisters yourself.

-Keep in mind that you are going to be limited to 100-foot rolls of black and white film.
-This is because black & white film is easier and more cost-effective to process yourself.
+Bear in mind that you are only going to be able to get bulk rolls of black & white film.
+This is due to the fact black & white film is much easier and less expensive to develop at home.

 Home Developing and Scanning

-Black and white film is much less complicated to develop.
-Temperature and development times are not as essential to get correct with black & white films as time and temperatures are for color negative or transparency film.
+Black and white film is significantly easier to process.
+Temperature and time are both not as necessary to do correctly with black and white films as they are for slide or color negative.